Aditya-gam/aditya-gambhir-portfolio/docs/DEVELOPMENT_WORKFLOW.md

 ## 🎯 Overview

-This guide establishes standardized development practices for the Aditya Gambhir Portfolio project, ensuring consistent code quality, efficient collaboration, and maintainable codebase.
+This comprehensive guide establishes modern development practices for the Aditya Gambhir Portfolio project using **React 19**, **Next.js 15**, **TypeScript 5**, and **Tailwind CSS 4.0**.
+Ensures consistent code quality, efficient collaboration, and maintainable codebase with the latest tooling and standards.

 ## 🌿 Git Workflow